Culture of the Ottoman Empire: Music

-Clothing

-Clothing of the Ottoman Empire was not something out of taste, it stated religion, ethnicity, and class in the pre-nineteenth century Ottoman Empire.
-At the time it was easy to visually see the status of people in the Ottoman Empire.
-For instance the Fez was a garment that showed modernity in the 1820s of The Ottoman Empire, but a decade later was seen as a backward garment of the Turkish Republic.

 Dance

 Dancing was an important element of Ottoman culture, which incorporated the folkloric dancing traditions of many different countries and lands on three continents; from the Balkan peninsula and the Black Sea regions to the Caucasus, the Middle East and North Africa.

-Dancing was also one of the most popular pastimes in the Harem of Topkapı Palace.
+Dancing was also one of the most popular pastimes in the Imperial Harem of Topkapı Palace.

 The female belly dancers, named Çengi, were mostly from the Roma community.
 Today, living in Istanbul's Roma neighbourhoods like Sulukule, Kuştepe, Cennet and Kasımpaşa, they still dominate the traditional belly dancing and musical entertainment shows throughout the city's traditional taverns.

 There were also male dancers, named Köçek, who took part in the entertainment shows and celebrations, accompanied by circus acrobats, named Cambaz, performing difficult tricks, and other shows which attracted curiosity.

-Meddah (one person show)
+Meddah

 The meddah or story teller played in front of a small group of viewers, such as a coffeehouse audience.
 The play was generally about a single topic, the meddah playing different characters, and was usually introduced by drawing attention to the moral contained in the story.
 The meddah would use props such as an umbrella, a handkerchief, or different headwear, to signal a change of character, and was skilled at manipulating his voice and imitating different dialects.
 There was no time limitation on the shows; a good meddah had the skill to adjust the story depending on interaction with the audience.

 Meddahs were generally traveling artists whose route took them from one large city to another, such along the towns of the spice road; the tradition supposedly goes back to Homer's time.
 The methods of meddahs were the same as the methods of the itinerant storytellers who related Greek epics such as the Iliad and Odyssey, even though the main stories were now Ferhat ile Şirin or Layla and Majnun.
 The repertoires of the meddahs also included true stories, modified depending on the audience, artist and political situation.

 The Istanbul meddahs were known to integrate musical instruments into their stories: this was a main difference between them and the East Anatolian Dengbejin.

 In 2008 the art of the meddahs was relisted in the Representative List of the Intangible Cultural Heritage of Humanity.